matteofiorini92/barbers/README.md

 	- As a user, I can access using the login page and sign out using the logout page
     - As a normal user, I was able to complete a reservation
 	- After completing the reservation, I received the confirmation email
-	- When trying to access the management pages as normal visitor, I am redirected to the home page with an error message
+	- When trying to access the management pages as a normal visitor, I am redirected to the home page with an error message
-	- I am able to access the My Profile page, see the list of up to 5 most recent reservations and to update my details
+	- I can access the My Profile page, see the list of up to 5 most recent reservations and update my details

 3. Admin
 	- As a user, I can access using the login page and sign out using the logout page
-    - As an admin user I am able to make a reservation
+    - As an admin user I can make a reservation
-	- As an admin user I am able to update my contact details
+	- As an admin user I can update my contact details
 	- As an admin user I can access all pages of the website
 	- As an admin user I can create/edit/delete barbers
 	- As an admin user I can create/edit/delete treatments